 The shape of your hair follicle determines whether your hair is straight, wavy, or curly.
 Straight hair grows from a round follicle, while curly hair grows from an oval or elliptical follicle.
 The more oval the follicle, the curlier the hair.

 Another factor influencing curliness is the distribution of keratin proteins within the hair shaft.
 In curly hair, keratin is not evenly distributed, leading to bends and twists in the hair strand.
-Hydrogen and disulfide bonds also play a crucial role in determining the curl pattern.
+That's why hydrogen and disulfide bonds also play a crucial role in determining the curl pattern.
 These bonds can be temporarily broken and reformed with heat and water, allowing you to manipulate your hair's shape.

 Historical and Cultural Significance